mrhunsaker/Ts65DnPilots/Manuscript_Draft_Figures/Ts65Dn_ACTB.md

 Perhaps the most important consideration made in the generation of this mouse homolog of the ACTB is that of affect (*i.e.*, emotional valence).
 At least in the memory domain, the most common behavioral paradigms are the Morris water maze, the water radial arm maze, the Barnes maze, and active/passive avoidance of foot (or mouth) shock.
 What these tasks have in common is that they are spatial memory tasks subserved by a wide number of different neural networks.
 Furthermore, it is difficult to identify common memory tasks in humans that are directly modeled by these murine tasks, though some research has been done using virtual navigation in humans, but rarely in the context of genetic disease (*cf.*, **Goodrich-Hunsaker et al., 2010; MacLeod et al., 2010**).

 The most problematical factor shared among these tasks is the use of negative reinforcement motivating task performance.
-For the water mazes, the mouse is placed in a pool of cool (usually 24–28 C) water and is required to swim to locate a platform to escape the water—something that mice do not do as well as rats (*cf*., **Whishaw and Tomie, 1996**).
+For the water mazes, the mouse is placed in a pool of cool (usually 24–28 degrees C) water and is required to swim to locate a platform to escape the water—something that mice do not do as well as rats (*cf*., **Whishaw and Tomie, 1996**).
 In the Barnes maze, the mouse is placed on a round tabletop with a number of equally-spaced holes along the periphery of the maze and is required to find a hidden goal box placed under one of the holes to escape a bright light and/ or loud noise aversive stimulus.
 For the active or passive avoidance tasks, the mouse is required to avoid receiving a foot shock by either actively exiting or passively not entering into a predefined area of space.
 This negative reinforcement approach is particularly troublesome for comparison with clinical populations, which do not regularly receive negative reinforcement such as cold or applied electrical stimuli to motivate task performance.
 Non-aversive versions of a number of the water-based tasks are available, but are not common in mouse behavioral phenotyping screens (*e.g.*, dry land water maze (cheeseboard) and radial arm maze).

-To overcome this potential confound of anxiety or negative affect in behavioral tasks used in mice, we focused on tasks that emphasize spontaneous exploration in mice.
+To overcome this potential confound of anxiety or negative affect in behavioral tasks used in mice, we focused on tasks that emphasize spontaneous exploration in mice (**cf.**, **Table 4**).
 Particularly, focusing on the tendency of mice to show heightened exploration of changes to their environment.
 For experiments wherein it was necessary to provide motivation, the mouse was given sucrose pellet rewards that were shown in preliminary testing to be highly palatable to the mouse.

-Additionally, the behavioral tasks included in the mouse model of the ACTB were designed such that any researcher with a digital camera and extra space to set up a 1 meter diameter table could recapitulate the methods.
+Additionally, the behavioral tasks included in the mouse model of the ACTB were designed such that any researcher with access to a digital camera and extra space to set up a 1 meter diameter table could recapitulate the methods.
 This was considered essential as often touchscreen or other operant systems run in excess of $50,000 USD, a hurdle insurmountable to most research laboratories.
 With this in mind, alternative experiments that test the same domains will be provided in the discussion.

 Due to differences among species, the language attribute was not evaluated in the Ts65Dn mouse model, as human receptive and productive language are not modeled by Ultrasonic Volcatlizations (USV), the state of the art analysis of vocal behaviors in rodents.
 In contrast to suggestions by **Edgin et al. (2012)**, tests for quality of life and adaptive function were adapted for the mouse model, providing another dimension to animal model research than previously available to the behavioral researcher.

+---

 | Domain/Test | Ability Assessed | Mouse Analog|
 |---|---|---|